CODERORCA/PROFILE/README.md

 - 🧒 Hi, my name is Kevin a.k.a Coderorca
-- 🌟 I have huge interest and curiosity in Cybersecurity and using my leisure time to learn a bit more each day.
+- 🌟 I love to learn day by day a bit more about Coding as well as cyberphysical systems
-- 🏢 Currently an intern as a Developer @ INnUP Deutschland GmbH.
+- 🏢 Former intern as a Developer @ INnUP Deutschland GmbH.
-- 📖 Also in the middle of my finals.
-Exam soon 😵
 - ⌨️ Python is the main high-level language I am taking use of.
 Will move on to also learn low-level code language C.
 - ❗️ Did you know?
 I also love to make digital Art.
 Krita, Pro Create and Affinity Software are one of my many tools in my arsenal.
-- 🖥  And another thing, I am already using the successor of Windows 11: Ubuntu Linux.
 - 💬 Speaking three languages fluently: English, German and Polish.

 <!---